-2. VA Service Charge to Private Health Care Insurer for the Provision of a Veteran's Medication
+2. VA Service Charge to Private Health Insurance Carrier for the Provision of a Veteran's Medication

-When VA furnishes medical care or services to a veteran for a non-service-connected condition, including providing medications on an outpatient basis, VA may seek reimbursement of reasonable charges for such care or services from the veteran's private health care insurance carrier.
+When VA furnishes medical care or services to a veteran for a non-service-connected condition, including providing medications on an outpatient basis, VA may seek reimbursement of reasonable charges for such care or services from the veteran's private health insurance carrier.

 38 U.S.C. § 1729(a)(1).
 Reasonable charges VA seeks to recover from the third party "may not exceed the amount that such third party demonstrates to the satisfaction of the Secretary it would pay for the care or services if provided by [a non-federal entity] in the same geographic area."
-38 U.S.C. § 1729(c)(2)(B); see 38 C.F.R. § 17.101(a)(4) (2017).
+38 U.S.C. § 1729(c)(2)(B); see 38 C.F.R. § 17.101(a)(4) (2018).
 Third-party payors may pay either (1) the charge billed by VA or (2) an amount that it demonstrates it would pay a non-federal entity for providing the same service in the same geographic area.
 38 C.F.R. § 17.101(a)(4).
 If the third-party payor pays an amount less than the amount billed, VA will accept it as sufficient payment, subject to verification at VA's discretion.
 Id.
-VA may request that the third-party payor submit evidence to substantiate the appropriateness of the payment amount, including health plan or insurance policy documents, provider agreements, medical evidence, or proof of payment to other providers in the same geographic area for the same services.
+If VA accepts as sufficient an amount less than that billed, the service charge is considered fully satisfied.
+In that case, the veteran is not responsible for any remaining portion of the service charge, but will still owe the copayment charge.
+See, e.g., Veterans Health Administrative (VHA) Directive 2012-005, 4c (issued January 23, 2012; expired January 31, 2017; rescinded May 18, 2017).
+If VA accepts an amount less than that billed, it may request that the third-party payor submit evidence to substantiate the appropriateness of the payment amount, including health plan or insurance policy documents, provider agreements, medical evidence, or proof of payment to other providers in the same geographic area for the same services.
 Id.

 Previously, VA billed private health insurance carriers a flat rate of \$51 for each prescription dispensed for a non-service-connected condition regardless of the length of supply (30, 60, or 90 days).
 74 Fed.
 Reg.
 32819, 32820 (Jul.
 9, 2009); 75 Fed.
 Reg.
 61621 (Oct.
-6, 2010);

-see 38 C.F.R. § 17.101(m) (2010); 38 C.F.R. § 17.102(h) (2010).
+6, 2010); see 38 C.F.R. § 17.101(m) (2010); 38 C.F.R. § 17.102(h) (2010).
 VA based this flat rate on (1) the national average of VA's drug costs for all prescriptions, and (2) the national average of VA's administrative costs associated with furnishing medications, including general overhead costs, such as buildings and maintenance, and dispensing costs, such as labor, packaging, and mailing.
 74 Fed.
 Reg. at 32820; 75 Fed.
 Reg. at 61622.

 In March 2011, VA changed its billing practices to more accurately reflect the actual cost of providing each medication.
 See 74 Fed.
 Reg.
 32819; 75 Fed.
 Reg.
 61621.
 VA now bills private health insurance carriers a variable rate based on (1) the "actual amount expended by the VA facility for the purchase of the specific drug," and (2) the national average of VA's administrative costs associated with furnishing medications.
-38 C.F.R. § 17.101(m).4
+38 C.F.R. § 17.101(m).